hehe3301/BeesInSpace/README.txt

     Buildcraft
     Extra Utilities
     Forestry
-    EnderChests
+    EnderStorage
     Translocator
+    LanteaCraft

 Instalation instructions:
-  1  Download this repository.
-  2  Download MultiMC(if you have used MultiMC before skip to step #11) 3  Make a new folder where you want to run MultiMC from.
+  1  Download this repository. (click download zip on the main page or clone the repo) 2  Download MultiMC(if you have used MultiMC before skip to step #11) 3  Make a new folder where you want to run MultiMC from.
   4  Copy the contents of the MultiMc download into your created folder